The short answer is changing jobs can affect your loan approval.

 How Can I Get a Mortgage When I’m Relocating?

 If you’re relocating for a new job, you’ll need to secure housing before your move.
 The least stressful solution is probably renting for long enough to provide a lender with your first pay stub.
-As long as your new job is in the same industry and a comparable — or better — salary, you shouldn’t experience delays finding a loan.
+As long as your new job is in the same line of work and a comparable — or better — salary, you shouldn’t experience delays finding a loan.

 You Can Still Get a Mortgage If You’ve Switched Jobs